byu-oit/tfvm/README.md

 # TFVM - Terraform Version Manager for Windows
-### A NodeJS-based CLI tool to manage terraform versions on windows (that actually works)
+### A NodeJS-based CLI tool to manage terraform versions on windows without needing admin access (that actually works)

 ## Setup